Tasks vs Services

 [tasks.<name>].
 No →[services.<name>].

-A nightly backup, a health probe, a deploy hook — they run, they exit.
+A nightly backup, a health probe, a deploy hook — they do their thing and exit.
 Those are tasks.
-A queue worker, a metrics agent, something that holds an open connection waiting for events — they hold a connection, they loop, they expect to be killed by you.
+A queue worker, a metrics agent, anything that holds a connection open and loops waiting for events — they run until you stop them.
 Those are services.

-If you find yourself writing while true; do ...; done inside a [tasks.*],
+And if you catch yourself writing while true; do ...; done inside a

 What changes when you switch the header